openstack/nova-specs/specs/stein/approved/bandwidth-resource-provider.rst

 * Nova will send more complex allocation candidate request to Placement as it will include the port related resource request as well.

+* Nova will calculate the mapping between each port's resource request and the RP in the overall allocation that fulfills such request.

 As Placement do not seem to be a bottleneck today we do not foresee performance degradation due to the above changes.